 Pronunciation of 'Cytomegalovirus'

 Cytomegalovirus is pronounced as /ˌsaɪtoʊˌmɛɡəloʊˈvaɪrəs/ in English (en-US).
-It refers to a type of herpesvirus that can cause infection, especially in individuals with weakened immune systems.
+It refers to a type of herpesvirus that can cause disease in humans, particularly in individuals with weakened immune systems.
+The word originates from Greek, where 'cyto-' means 'cell,' 'megalo-' means 'large,' and 'virus' refers to the infectious agent.

 Pronunciation Details